the-unrealist/the-unrealist/_posts/2024-01-31-dev-log-01-essential-steps-for-new-unreal-projects.md

 ### Splash
 Optional as well, a temporary splash image can serve as inspiration.
 I've created a simple placeholder splash with my project's name on it.

-### Sunshine
-Assets for my game's sandbox are located in this folder.

 ### Legal
 Software licenses must be taken seriously, even as an indie developer.